DaTrader/extructure/README.md

 Extructure is a flexible destructure library for Elixir.

 By default the library is using loose (flexible) matching, allowing for implicit structural conversions (maps, lists and tuples, from one to another).
-Tuple and list key pair element order are also taken loosely by default.
+The key-pair element order in a tuple or a list is also taken loosely by default.

 Toggling from loose to Elixir-default ("rigid") mode is done via the `^` operator.